 4. Connect to the wireless network of the BLK ARC scanner.
 SSID and password are listed at the bottom of the scanner and on the connectivity, card shipped with the scanner.

-5. Once connected, open Cyclone REGISTER 360 Standard or BLK Edition and create a project.
+5. Once connected, open Cyclone REGISTER 360 PLUS Standard or Cyclone REGISTER 360 PLUS (BLK Edition) and create a project.

-6. Click on the BLK button to open the connection dialog
+6. Click the BLK ARC button to open the connection dialog.